krithikamayuri/EmpRoster/README.md

 ### Key Features

 - Automatic Assign Employees: The application can automatically assign shifts to employees based on their availability.
-- Employee Management: Easily add, edit, and remove employees from the system, including their contact information and role assignments.
+- Employee Management: Easily add employees to the system, including their contact information and employee type.
 - Shift Management: Create, update, and delete shifts with ease, specifying shift timings, roles required, and other details.
 - Availability Tracking: Employees can input their availability, making it easier for the system to assign shifts that align with their schedules.
 - Notifications: Automatically notify employees of their assigned shifts via email or in-app notifications.